Mexico City has some wonderful hotel choices. I recommend:

 For more traditional stays, I recommend:

 The Four Seasons, where I have stayed twice, is formal and lovely and has a beautiful courtyard.
 It, however, looks like any Four Seasons.
 The Presidente Polanco, an Inter Continental hotel, is also a good, well-located property.
-It does have a branch of the famous French Restaurant, Au Pied de Cochon, which is very French and offers great French classics.
+It does have a branch of the famous French Restaurant, Au Pied de Cochon, which offers great French classics.

 Other friends like the boutique Hotel Gillow, downtown in the historic district, which is a comfortable yet economical hotel.
 Nearby, if you want more formal and more expensive, is the beautiful Gran Hotel de Ciudad de Mexico with its stunning lobby.